|

 Pumpkin Patch

 Did you even visit Wisconsin Dells in the fall if you don’t come home with at least one seasonal squash?
-Country Bumpkin Farm is a local favorite for their fall pumpkin patch and kid-friendly activities for the whole family, like “train” tours of the farm.
+Country Bumpkin Farm is a local favorite for its fall pumpkin patch and kid-friendly activities for the whole family, like “train” tours of the farm.
 They also have a corn maze that opens every August through early fall.
 If you time it well, you can get lost in tall cornstalks before picking the perfect pumpkin to take home.

 Apple Picking